Add, remove & assign phone numbers on demand

 For that, you need Chalkboard, a business phone system built for small businesses and startups.
 If you were to compare Chalkboard with Google Voice or with Grasshopper, you’ll realise that it’s not just a phone system but an advanced marketing tool for your business.

-Here are six business-friendly features that make Chalkboard the perfect tool for small businesses, startups, freelancers, sole traders and independent creatives:
+Here are some business-friendly features that make Chalkboard the perfect tool for small businesses, startups, freelancers, sole traders and independent creatives:

 Independent app: You don’t need to be part of any software or hardware ecosystem to use Chalkboard.